-Best Throne of Glass CharactersThrone of Glass is a young adult high fantasy series by Sarah J Maas, telling the story of the assassin Celaena Sardothien under the rule of a tyrannical king as she forms new relationshios and uncover a conspiracy amidst her adventures.
-As of 2015, the series consists of four novels, excluding the prequel book Assassin's Blade which consists of novellas about Celaena's life prior to the events of Throne of Glass.
-A fifh book is set to be published in September 2016.
+Top 10 Best Throne of Glass CharactersThrone of Glass is a young adult high fantasy series by Sarah J Maas, telling the story of the assassin Celaena Sardothien under the rule of a tyrannical king as she forms new relationships and uncovers a conspiracy amidst her adventures.
+As of 2022, the series consists of seven novels, excluding the prequel book Assassin's Blade which consists of novellas about Celaena's life prior to the events of Throne of Glass.

 Manon Blackbeak is ruthless; she kills men so she can drink their blood, and probably disembowels them just for the fun of it.